-OverviewThe module asks what determines the set of equilibrium prices required to provide an appropriate level of savings in an economy to finance the expected level of expected activity.
-It tries to link models of money, banking and finance into one generic, or foundation, view.
-Specifically, we shall move towards an understanding of how financial and economic innovation have moved hand in glove over many centuries and how it seems to be that when finance fails, so does the modern market economy.
-Some of the questions we consider are:
+The module provides a starting point for understanding financial markets.
+It attempts to link models of money, banking and finance into one generic, or foundation, view and provides insight into what determines the set of equilibrium prices required to provide an appropriate level of savings in an economy to finance the expected level of expected activity.
+It considers how financial and economic innovations have evolved over time, and explores why and how it seems to be that when finance fails, so does the modern market economy.

 Method of assessment

-20% Essay (1500 words)
+Essay (1250 words) (20%)

-By the end of the module, you will:
+By the end of the module, you will be able to: